 communicating to an agency's legal counsel, an administrative law judge, or a hearings examiner concerning litigation or adjudicative proceedings to which the agency is a party, or concerning adjudicative proceedings of that agency.

-A person who crosses the compensation threshold on the basis of other lobby communications, or who exceeds the expenditure threshold, is required to register.
-1 T.A.C. § 34.5.
+A person who crosses the compensation threshold on the basis of other lobby communications, or who exceeds the expenditure threshold, is required to register and report the activity as provided by chapter 305 of the Government Code and Ethics Commission rules.
+1 T.A.C. § 34.5(b).

 Public Officials.
 A government officer or employee who communicates to influence legislation or administrative action in his or her capacity as a government officer or employee is not required to register on the basis of those communications.
 This exception does not apply to an officer or employee of a "quasi-governmental body" as defined by Section 305.003(b-1) of the Government Code.
 (Note: Chapter 556 of the Government Code restricts the use of appropriated funds for lobbying.)

 Exception for Activities in Connection with Certain Events.
 An expenditure made in connection with an event to promote the interests of a designated geographic area or political subdivision is not included in calculating the expenditure threshold if the expenditure is made by a group that exists for the limited purpose of sponsoring the event or by a person acting on behalf of such a group.

 News Media.
 The statute excepts from the registration requirement a person who owns, publishes, or is employed by a newspaper or other regularly published periodical, a radio station, a television station, a wire service, or any other bona fide news medium that in the ordinary course of business disseminates news, letters to the editors, editorial or other comment, or paid advertisements that directly or indirectly oppose or promote legislation or administrative action, provided that the person does not engage in any other activities requiring registration.